aleksul/repid/docs/user_guide/jobs_actors_and_workers.md

 ### Retries

 If you want a Job to be retried in case of a failure during the execution - specify `retries` argument.
-Default is set to `1`, which means that the Job will only be tried once and put in a dead-letter queue in case of a failure.
+Default is set to `0`, which means that the Job will only be executed once and put in a dead-letter queue in case of a failure.

 ```python